 - 1. Conditions for interruption for unsatisfactory progress: When the grade average of a student is unsatisfactory for a calendar month, the student will be placed on probation.
 If, during the next month the student's grade average is still unsatisfactory, the student will be interrupted, and the VA will be promptly notified. - 2.
 Conditions for re-enrollment: Re-enrollment or re-entrance will be approved only after evidence is shown to the Provost's satisfaction that conditions which caused the interruption for unsatisfactory progress have been rectified.

 Reimbursement to Veterans and Eligible Persons

-For information or for resolution of specific payment problems, the veteran should call the DVA nationwide toll-free number 1-888-442-4551.
+For information or for resolution of specific payment problems, the veteran should call the U.S. Department of Veterans Affairs (VA) nationwide toll-free number 1-888-442-4551.